 Santa Barbara, California

-Santa Barbara is one of the most visited destinations in Southern California, and for good reason.
+Santa Barbara is one of the most visited destinations, and has some of the best glamping in Southern California, and for good reason.
 Four hundred miles of coastline – and beautiful beaches – gives travelers endless options when it comes to seeing the sights.
 Downtown features shops for all your shopping needs, including treats like Sugarfish, which has become a West Coast legend.

 The Santa Barbara wine country covers over 2,000 acres of vineyards with more than 20 wineries that produce award-winning wines.
 And after spending the day exploring, enjoy a relaxing evening at the historic Arlington Theatre or the newly restored State Theatre, home to concerts and ongoing performances of “The Wizard of Oz.”